ignaschuemer7/soft-actor-critic/README.md

     This environment utilizes a Variational Auto-Encoder (VAE) as a feature extractor.
 The VAE compresses high-dimensional image observations into a lower-dimensional latent space that the SAC agent can effectively use for decision-making.

     The VAE implementation, simulator wrapper, and communication code are adapted from [Learning to Drive Smoothly in Minutes](https://github.com/araffin/learning-to-drive-in-5-minutes).

+- **Custom Gymnasium Environments:**
+  - `OneDPointMassReachEnv`: A simple 1D point mass environment.
+  - `QuadraticActionRewardEnv`: An environment with a quadratic penalty on actions.
+  - `RandomObsBinaryRewardEnv`: An environment with random observations and binary rewards.
+  - `ConstantRewardEnv`: An environment that returns a constant reward, useful for debugging.

 ## Key Features